 So, how do we obtain the benefits of the sun while we live under artificial lights?
 Enter the phenomenon known as red light and near-infrared light therapy.
 Before we take a look at its many healing attributes, let’s look at what makes it so special compared to other light sources.

 Why Red Light Therapy?

-These two wavelengths are able to penetrate deep into our tissues—in some instances, as deep as two inches, where they find their way into our cells, tissues, bones, brain and blood.
+These two wavelengths can penetrate deep into our tissues—in some instances, as deep as two inches, where they find their way into our cells, tissues, bones, brain, and blood.
 And there, the healing begins.

 How Does Red Light Therapy Work?